venkataravuri/ai-ml/docs/interview-notes/cnn-interview-notes.md

 To sum up, ‘valid’ padding means no padding.
 The output size of the convolutional layer shrinks depending on the input size & kernel size.
 On the contrary, ‘same’ padding means using padding.

-### What are the different types of Pooling?
-Explain their characteristics.

-### Does the size of the feature map always reduce upon applying the filters?
-Explain why or why not.

 ### What is Stride?
 What is the effect of high Stride on the feature map?

 Stride refers to the number of steps the filter matrix can shift after evaluating the convolution between input and filter.
 When the stride=1, the filter matrix shifts by one pixel; if it is 2, then the filter matrix must shift by two pixels.

 ### Explain the role of the flattening layer in CNN.

 The flattening layer is usually towards the end of the CNN architecture, and it is used to transform all the two-dimensional matrices into a single lengthy vector.
 The output of this layer is passed to the fully-connected layer.

-### List down the hyperparameters of a Pooling Layer.

-The hyperparameters for a pooling layer are Filter size, Stride, Max, or average pooling.

 ### What is the role of the Fully Connected (FC) Layer in CNN?